01380 850309 Send A Message

 Term Dates and Teacher Training Dates

-Silverwood School term dates are the same for all sites.
-Please view the attached PDF file for full details:
+School terms dates are the same no matter which site your child attends.
+Please find the attached document for full details...

 Parents Evenings